Utah Film Industry COVID-19 Workforce Resources

 Utah Lead Together Small Business Bridge Loan Program

-Beginning March 31, 2020, the Utah Governor’s Office of Economic Development is offering a bridge loan to Utah-based small businesses with 50 or fewer employees impacted by the COVID-19 pandemic.
+Beginning March 31, 2020, the Utah Governor’s Office of Economic Development is offering a bridge loan to Utah-based for-profit small businesses and 501(c)3 non-profit organizations with 50 or fewer employees impacted by the COVID-19 pandemic.
 Loan amounts range from $5,000 to $20,000 with 0% interest for up to a 60-month period.

 U.S. Small Business Administration (SBA)